-HSTY 290W Special Topics Seminar in World History HSTY 303 Native American History, 1500-1800 HSTY 311 The Contested Land: India since 1500 HSTY 318 The First World War: Conflict, Culture, and Society HSTY 321 European and American Muslims: A History HSTY 337 Caribbean History HSTY 345 Networks and Empires - Economic History of the Atlantic World HSTY 350W Topics in World History HSTY 352 Racism and Resistance: South Africa since 1652 HSTY 356 Holocaust and Genocide in the 20th Century HSTY 359 Slavery and Abolition HSTY 369 The History of the Crusades HSTY 383 Making of the Modern Middle East CONCENTRATION IN HISTORY MAJOR/HISTORY TEACHING (UHIT) (WITH MINOR IN SECONDARY EDUCATION) To be eligible for teacher licensure in History Grades 5-12 students must complete the History major with History Teaching Concentration (UHIT) plus the minor in secondary education.
+HSTY 290W Special Topics Seminar in World History HSTY 303 Native American History, 1500-1800 HSTY 318 The First World War: Conflict, Culture, and Society HSTY 321 European and American Muslims: A History HSTY 337 Caribbean History HSTY 345 Networks and Empires - Economic History of the Atlantic World HSTY 350W Topics in World History HSTY 356 Holocaust and Genocide in the 20th Century HSTY 359 Slavery and Abolition HSTY 369 The History of the Crusades CONCENTRATION IN HISTORY MAJOR/HISTORY TEACHING (UHIT) (WITH MINOR IN SECONDARY EDUCATION) To be eligible for teacher licensure in History Grades 5-12 students must complete the History major with History Teaching Concentration (UHIT) plus the minor in secondary education.
 NOTE: Students are required to maintain a GPA of 3.00 or above within this concentration.
 In addition to the requirements for the History Major listed above, the requirements for the History major with a History Teaching Concentration (UHIT) are as follows: 1) Students must also take the following social science courses: ECON 101 Principles of Macroeconomics GEOG 110 World Regional Geography POSC 110 Introduction to American Politics - 2) Completion of the Secondary Education minor requirements.
 Prior to student teaching experience, the student must have taken all of the required education courses, plus nine (9) history courses and two (2) social science courses. - 3) Recommended courses: